jmares/tweeps/README.md

 ```

 This stores the name of the current function in the variable `this_function`.
-Why not just type the name of the function `this_function = "main"`?
+Why not just type the name of the function, eg. `this_function = "main"`?
 If I merge 2 functions, split a function, or rename a function, I will have to manually verify that all the `this_function` variables have the correct value, wich isn't the case when I assign it the value derived from `sys._getframe().f_code.co_name`.